-The following additional documents should be uploaded in PDF format if available at the time of application.
+The following additional documents should be uploaded in PDF format.
 Appendices 1-2 (and any additional support letters) should not exceed 30 pages total.
 Publication reprints are not subject to the 30 page limit but should not exceed three publications total.
-Please note that when animal, human subjects, and biohazards certification has been obtained (if applicable to the project), applicants need only to include the confirmation that approval has been granted, not the entire assurance document.
+Please note that when animal, human subjects, and/or biohazards certification has been obtained (if applicable to the project), applicants need only to include the confirmation that approval has been granted, not the entire assurance document.

 - 1. Other Research Support for Mentor: See "Current and Pending Research Support" directions on pg.
-11 of the RFP. - 2.
-Support Letters from Pharmaceutical Partners/Other Collaborators: See "Collaborative Partners" on pg.
-11 of the RFP. - 3.
-Publication Reprints: Each application is limited to 3 (three) publications. - 4.
-Institutional Verification Letter: (Assistant Professor applicants in translational track only)
+15 of the RFP. - 2.
+Support Letters from Pharmaceutical Partners or Other Collaborators: See "Collaborative Partners" on pg.
+15 of the RFP. - 3.
+Publication Reprints: Each application is limited to 3 (three) publications.

+4. Institutional Verification Letter: (Assistant Professor applicants in lab/translational track only)